 Levine is president of the Board of Commissioners of the Los Angeles Department of Water and Power.
-Retired as a partner from Gibson, Dunn & Crutcher, he continues to act as counsel.
 He served in Congress from 1983–93 and in the state Assembly from 1977–82.
 He is a member of the Goldman School of Public Policy’s Board of Advisors.

 Sedlak’s research focuses on the fate of chemical contaminants, with the goal of developing cost-effective, safe, and sustainable systems to manage water resources.
 He is particularly interested in the development of local sources of water.
 He is the author of Water 4.0, which examines how we can gain insight into current water issues by understanding the history of urban water systems.

-Beahrs is a UC Berkeley Foundation trustee and a member of the Goldman School of Public Policy’s Board of Advisors.
+Beahrs is a UC Berkeley Foundation trustee and a member of the Center on Civility & Democratic Engagement’s Advisory Board.
 Now retired, he spent 35 years as a media executive at Time Warner.
-In 2001, Beahrs and his wife, Carolyn, funded the launch of the campus’s Beahrs Environmental Leadership Program, a multidisciplinary program that has trained over 400 environmental professionals from 90 countries in sustainable development skills.
+Beahrs and his wife, Carolyn, funded the launch of the campus’s Beahrs Environmental Leadership Program, a multidisciplinary program that has trained over 400 environmental professionals from 90 countries in sustainable development skills.

 Join the campus in celebrating the 100th anniversary of our beloved Sather Tower, a.k.a the Campanile.
-The bells will play “Happy Birthday” to commemorate this historic occasion, and you’re invited to sing along — and to have a slice of birthday cake!
+The bells will play “Happy Birthday” to commemorate this historic occasion, and you’re invited to sing along — and enjoy a slice of birthday cake!

-This specialized tour focuses on the university’s philanthropic history, including programs and buildings made possible by private giving.
+Take a tour focusing on the university’s philanthropic history, including the programs and buildings made possible by private giving.

 Dive into the world of digital fabrication and prototyping with laser-cutters and 3D printers at the Jacobs Institute for Design Innovation.
 You’ll get inspired — and get your hands dirty — making a personalized souvenir with help from our team of technicians.
 No experience necessary; just bring your creativity and an open mind.